-The Compensation Committee established the compensation of Ronald D. Croatti, the Chief Executive Officer, for 1994 using the same criteria applicable to determining compensation levels and bonuses for other executive officers as noted in this report.
-Based on the financial performance of the Company during the 1993 fiscal year, the compensation levels paid to executives of other companies generally and Mr. Croatti's contribution to the profitability, sales growth, return on equity and market share of the Company during the 1993 fiscal year and his leadership of the Company in a difficult economic environment, the Compensation Committee in January 1994 established Mr. Croatti's 1994 base salary at \$232,000, an increase of 9.4% over the prior year.
+The Compensation Committee established the compensation of Ronald D. Croatti, the Chief Executive Officer, for 1995 using the same criteria applicable to determining compensation levels and bonuses for other executive officers as noted in this report.
+Based on the financial performance of the Company during the 1994 fiscal year, the compensation levels paid to executives of other companies generally and Mr. Croatti's contribution to the profitability, sales growth, return on equity and market share of the Company during the 1994 fiscal year and his leadership of the Company, Mr. Croatti's 1995 base salary was established at \$252,000, an increase of 8.6% over the prior year.